Karen Black: Illness and death

-On August 8, 2013, Black died at Saint John's Health Center in Santa Monica, California, from the ampullary cancer, aged 74.
 Actress Juliette Lewis paid tribute, saying "Karen Black was my mentor and a second mother to me.
 She inspired everyone she came in contact with."
 Peter Fonda, her co-star in Easy Rider, commented upon her death: "[Karen] managed to play kooky, she managed to play sexy, she managed to play crazed.
 She managed to play all the different ways of human nature."
-Black is interred at Eternal Hills Memorial Park in Oceanside, California.
+Black is interred at Eternal Hills Memorial Park in Oceanside.